ExoMars-PanCam/passthrough/docs/get-started/next-steps.md

 # Next steps
 !!! warning ""
     Please note that we're in the process of transitioning our documentation into this new format.
-We hope to have it completed by mid-May 2021; until then, some sections will be a little rough around the edges.
+We hope to have it completed by mid-August 2021; until then, some sections will be a little rough around the edges.

 The [how-to area][1] contains a collection of to-the-point guides on how to accomplish